 You would not be wrong, standing in front of One and Three Chairs, to think, “there is not much to see here.”
-Joseph Kosuth, a conceptual artist, has placed a wooden folding chair against the wall and flanked it with two prints: a black and white photograph of the chair, and a photostat of its dictionary definition.
+This work by Joseph Kosuth consists of a wooden folding chair placed against the wall flanked by two prints: a black and white photograph of the chair, and a photostat of its dictionary definition.
 Nevertheless, One and Three Chairs is a defining work of conceptual art, a movement that emerged in the mid-1960s and advocated a radically new form of artwork: one whose value, meaning and existence was rooted in its concept, rather than in the work’s physical or material properties.

 In Minimalism’s wake